benemon/ceph-aio/README.md

 ## Images

-Container images for this repository support `linux/amd64` and `linux/arm64`, inline with the Ceph projects own build guidelines.
-Accordingly, `linux/arm64` support is provided on the same basis as Ceph.

-These images are built weekly and can be pulled from `quay.io/benjamin_holmes/ceph-aio`.
-The images are tagged in line with the currently supported Ceph stable releases e.g:
+Container images for `ceph-aio` are built weekly and can be pulled from `quay.io/benjamin_holmes/ceph-aio`.
+The images are tagged in line with the currently supported [Ceph stable releases](https://docs.ceph.com/en/latest/releases/#active-releases) e.g:

 * `quay.io/benjamin_holmes/ceph-aio:v18`
 * `quay.io/benjamin_holmes/ceph-aio:v19`

+Container images for this repository support `linux/amd64` and `linux/arm64`, in accordance with the Ceph projects' own container build process.

 In addition, each weekly image build also produces a datestamped tag to allow a more predictable pull target.
 Be aware that in order to keep housekeeping of these simple, these will expire and be pruned from Quay after 4 weeks.